apache/flink/docs/content/docs/dev/configuration/buildtools.md

 # Using build tools to configure your Flink project

 You will likely need a build tool to configure your Flink project.
-Here is more information on how to do so with Maven, Gradle, and sbt.
+This guide will show you how to do so with [Maven](https://maven.apache.org), [Gradle](https://gradle.org), and [sbt](https://www.scala-sbt.org).

 {{< tabs "build tool" >}}
 {{< tab "Maven" >}}